mdyousufreja/pandas-challenge_reja/README.md

 Created a table that breaks down school performance based on average spending ranges (per student).

 Used the code provided below to create four bins with reasonable cutoff values to group school spending.

+Used pd.cut to categorize spending based on the bins.

+Use the following code to then calculate mean scores per spending range.

+Used the scores above to create a DataFrame called **spending_summary**.

+Included the following metrics in the table:

+- Average math score

+- Average reading score

+- % passing math (the percentage of students who passed math)

+- % passing reading (the percentage of students who passed reading)

+- % overall passing (the percentage of students who passed math AND reading)

+**Scores by School Size**

+Used the following code to bin the **per_school_summary**.